 Visitors love the mansion so much that they donate special artifacts and crafts that they want to be shared with the public.
 This year a contributor offered her incredible handmade animal collection, another her intricate appliqué quilts, which have 3-d effects and were made with no pattern.
 Soldiers service memorabilia were given on loan to this year’s display.

 Stetson hats of all styles (they are not just cowboy hats!) adorn each room in some sort of original design.

 JT has created a beautiful display of Americana through his tribute to painter Norman Rockwell.
 A contributor loaned them about 30 collector plates which he wove into the garlands; impressive and clever.
 My daughter and I left wondering “How did he do that?”

 The kitchen at the Stetson Mansion was decorated to showcase Paris, which I found most appropriate after all of their sadness this year.
 Simple designs and a small tribute to the “I Love Lucy Show” (the Paris episode) made it festive and light-hearted.

 The bridal suite was decorated to commemorate peacocks, a symbol of wealth during the Stetson era, and had a most beautiful wire dress rack adorned with a unique peacock dress that shown in the reflection of the full-length mirror.
 Lights, feathers, and flowers ran through the dress and it was gorgeous!

-My favorite decoration was in the master bedroom.
+My favorite decoration that year was in the master bedroom.
 JT always pays tribute to the servicemen of the armed forces.
-This year he brilliantly designed an entire room, complete with dog tag garland, a USA tree with glittered states throughout, a hand-carved guardian angel watching over the fallen soldiers at the bottom, and the United States flag interwoven through the branches.
+He brilliantly designed an entire room, complete with dog tag garland, a USA tree with glittered states throughout, a hand-carved guardian angel watching over the fallen soldiers at the bottom, and the United States flag interwoven through the branches.